How to Choose a Travel Technology Partner – 5 Factors to Consider

 For starters, check how long the company has been on the market.
 Generally, if a travel technology vendor has been up and running for quite a while (at least 10+ years), it’s a sign of a trustworthy partner.
 It spells stability as the business is obviously sustainable, went through a few ups and downs and managed to secure a stable niche for itself.

 It makes sense to check where your partner is present globally.
-A company with multiple offices internationally is certainly more credible as it is yet another sign of stability and recognition by customers around the world.
-First of all, international vendors can effectively communicate with different cultures.
+A company with multiple offices internationally is certainly more credible, as it is yet another sign of stability and recognition by customers around the world.
+First, international vendors can effectively communicate with different cultures.
 What’s even more critical, they are quite used to handling time differences by approaching clients from different locations.
 Secondly, international vendors are versatile and proficient with solutions adapted for regional travel market specifics (for ex., integrations with popular local travel suppliers, payment gateways, accounting software, localization into different languages, interface tweaks & changes and more).
 This is a major advantage in case you plan to conquer a particular audience or market.

 Also, the combined experience of delivering diverse solutions for various markets means there is an extensive knowledge base accumulated by the vendor that can work for the benefit of your project.
 There will also be a lot of ready-made technological solutions that can be promptly transferred and applied to your project if relevant.
-All of the above means that with an international vendor you can count on quicker and better deliveries.
+All of the above means that with an international vendor, you can count on quicker and better deliveries.

 4. Client Base

 Always look at the clients.
-If the company you’re reviewing has plenty of project cases that are diverse in size and implementation scope, you can rest assured this company is flexible enough to cover your project needs in various ways.
+If the company you’re reviewing has plenty of project cases that are diverse and implementation scope, you can rest assured this company is flexible enough to cover your project needs in various ways.

 A travel technology vendor with big brands in its portfolio is a sure sign of trustworthiness.
 It is also a good plan to review testimonials.
 Be sure to learn what clients themselves think about the vendor you’re reviewing.
 Also, it is a must to check case studies.
 There you’ll find lots of valuable insights regarding the work process and approach used by your potential partner.